Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/gen3_lite_leader_follower_example/README.md

 ## License

-This project uses the Kinova Kortex API.
+This project uses the Kinova KINOVA KORTEX™ API.
 Please refer to Kinova's licensing terms for usage restrictions.